NickolasBoyer/willwillems/posts/tailwind-with-svelte-webpack.md

 ---
 # Add Tailwind to a Svelte Webpack project

 Wanna use Tailwind with a Svelte Webpack project?
-It's super easy and takes about 5 minutes.
+It's super easy, takes about 5 minutes and should work without any problems!

 ## Install tailwind

-Install Tailwind with `npm i tailwindcss` and create a `tailwind.config.js` file:
+Install Tailwind with `npm i -D tailwindcss` and create a `tailwind.config.js` file:

 ```js
 // tailwind.config.js